 The carrying amounts of trade and other receivables, principally denominated in United States Dollars, approximate their fair values due to the short period to maturity.

-Included within trade and other receivables as at 31 December 2021 are contract assets of USD 27.5 million (2020: USD 19.6 million).
+Included within trade and other receivables as at 31 December 2022 are contract assets of USD 99.5 million (2021: USD 27.5 million).
 These contract assets relate to the Group’s rights to consideration for proportional performance from voyage charters in progress at the balance sheet date.
 These contract assets are transferred to trade receivables when the rights to such consideration become unconditional, typically when the Group has satisfied its performance obligations upon completion of the voyage.
 As voyage charters in progress have an expected duration of less than one year, the Group applies the practical expedient available under IFRS 15 and does not disclose information about remaining performance obligations as at balance sheet date.
-No impairment loss is recognised on contract assets (2020: USD Nil).
+There were no impairment losses recognised on contract assets (2021: USD Nil).

 13. Loans receivable from joint venture and pool participants

 The Group and CSSC (Hong Kong) Shipping Company Limited (“CSSC Shipping”) are joint venture partners in Vista Shipping Pte.
 Ltd. (formerly known as Vista Shipping Limited), which builds and operates LR1 and LR2 product tanker vessels.

 As part of financing for the newbuilds under the joint venture, each joint venture partner provides to the joint venture a shareholder’s loan to finance 50% of the initial payment instalments for the product tanker vessels.

 In 2021, two orders for LR2 vessels were made through the joint venture.
 As part of financing for the LR2 newbuilds under the joint venture, each joint venture partner contributed a shareholder’s loan to finance the pre-delivery instalments for the four LR2 newbuilds.